krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 In the GitHub portal you can now register additional persons that act as additional approver for the named environment.
 The screenshot below shows the relevant section under settings:
 <br><img src="./images/manual_approval.PNG" width="800"/><br>

-That was all what we wanted demonstrate.
+Once you configure a person the workflow won't proceed until that other person has approved.That was all what we wanted demonstrate.
 Thanks for staying with us up to now.